School trips – The ultimate teacher guide

 West Midland Safari Park

-In 2017 the park’s purpose-built Safari Academy opened – a sustainable, state-of-the-art education centre, dedicated to providing learning opportunities for all ages.
+In 2017 the park’s purpose-built Safari Academy opened.
+This is a sustainable, state-of-the-art education centre, dedicated to providing learning opportunities for all ages.

-A variety of educational sessions are on offer to complement the curriculum, delivered by an experienced education team who aim to inspire a future generation of conservationists.
+A variety of educational sessions are on offer to complement the curriculum.
+These are delivered by an experienced education team who aim to inspire a future generation of conservationists.

 Whether your pupils are learning about primate rescue work, the impact of deforestation or how woolly monkey use their tails, Monkey World’s experienced education team can enhance your trip and support learning in the classroom.

-As well as curriculum-linked sessions and workbooks, Monkey World offers visitors the chance to see over 250 monkeys and apes including the largest group of chimpanzees outside of Africa, Europe’s only orangutan crèche and a breeding group of woolly monkeys – all in one day!
+As well as curriculum-linked sessions and workbooks, Monkey World offers visitors the chance to see over 250 monkeys and apes.
+This includes the largest group of chimpanzees outside of Africa, Europe’s only orangutan crèche and a breeding group of woolly monkeys – all in one day!

-Amazona Zoo in Cromer, Norfolk, is home to over 200 animals from tropical South America – from jaguars and monkeys to otters, snakes, owls, macaws and tapirs.
+Amazona Zoo in Cromer, Norfolk, is home to over 200 animals from tropical South America.
+These include:

 The zoo features a 30-foot yurt for viewing educational films and other learning activities; an expansive outdoor play area, Rainforest Springs, with two large jumping pillows; and a spacious, well-equipped indoor play area, Jungle Tumbles.